-- Loss during quarter ended December 31, 2014 was about \$3.2 million.
-The Company incurred a one time transaction cost and reorganization cost of \$\$2.7 million in connection with the Company's amalgamation. - Loss during the quarter ended September 30, 2015 was \$8.4 million.
-The Company incurred impairment charges of \$8.2 million in connection with its Contact Property and various grassroot stages properties during this quarter - Loss during quarter ended December 31, 2015 was about \$375,000.
+- Loss during quarter ended December 31, 2016 was about \$65,739.
+The Company incurred less losses as \$47K exploration expenses reported in prior quarters has been capitalized to the resources property at the year end. - Loss during the quarter ended September 30, 2015 was \$8.4 million.
+The Company incurred impairment charges of \$8.2 million in connection with its Contact Property and various grass-root stage properties during this quarter - Loss during quarter ended December 31, 2015 was about \$375,000.
 The Company incurred an impairment charge of \$335,851 in connection with its Contact Property during this quarter.